-For this configuration the antenna must be mounted into the center of GPB in its intended operational manner so that the electrical center of the antenna is central and variations in test distance with rotation are minimised.
-If the antenna tilts by design then the manufacturer should specify the electrical center.
-This may result in the feed connector being off-center.
+For this configuration the antenna must be mounted into the centre of GPB in its intended operational manner so that the electrical centre of the antenna is central and variations in test distance with rotation are minimised.
+If the antenna tilts by design then the manufacturer should specify the electrical centre.
+This may result in the feed connector being off-centre.